So your dentist says you have a cavity. What does that mean for you?

 Myths About Dental Cavities

 This is far from the truth.
 Only a small fraction of oral bacteria cause disease.
-However, destructive bacteria such as mutans streptococci must still be carefully controlled through proper oral hygiene and the removal of plaque from dental surfaces.
+However, you must carefully control destructive bacteria such as mutans streptococci through proper oral hygiene and plaque removal from dental surfaces.

 Brushing your teeth is not enough.
 Even if you brush your teeth correctly twice per day with a fluoridated toothpaste, you would still not be able to clean a large portion of your dental surfaces.
 In particular, the bristles on a toothbrush cannot reach in between teeth or below the gum line.

-Many cavities do not form on the exposed surfaces of your teeth, but rather on the side near the gums and in between two teeth.
+Many cavities do not form on the exposed surfaces of your teeth but rather on the side near the gums and in between two teeth.
 Cavities tend to form where food debris and bacteria tend to get stuck.
-Those areas can only be cleaned through rigorous flossing.
+You can only clean those areas through rigorous flossing.
 Even so, we will miss problem areas when brushing.
 That’s why regular dental checkups are so essential.